How to Make a Cafè Latte

 I can make an excellent latte, but do not have the latte art to prove it.
 I have taken a latte art class and can still not do any form of latte art.
 So just keep that in mind, if you’re trying. 😉 Like all the classic espresso drinks, it comes down to the ratio.
 Technically speaking, a latte is an espresso and milk drink that has a 1:3 ratio.
 One part espresso to three parts steamed milk, and it’s topped with a thin layer of milk foam.

-☕ Cafe vibes at home: Skip the drive-thru, you can make a better latte at home!
+☕ Cafe vibes at home: Skip the drive-thru — you can make a better latte in your own kitchen.

-💸 Budget-friendly: Save big on your morning cup!
+💸 Budget-friendly: Save serious money on your morning cup over time.

 Ingredient Notes